ucla-oarc-web/WebBlocks/template/entity/nav/bar/README.md

 space.
 On smaller viewports, the navigation will revert to a static position at the top of the page, rather than remaining fixed while the User scrolls.
 The "toggle" `a` or `button` element would not appear on viewports where it is not applicable.

+The `h2` element can be added to the `nav` to display the title of the navigation, which can be especially useful when the menu is collapsed.